Burling graphs revisited, part II: Structure: Derived graphs

 Observe that if the root of $T$ is in $V(G)$, then it is an isolated vertex of~$G$.
 Observe that a last-born vertex of~$T$ that is in $G$ is a sink of $G$.
 This does not mean that every oriented derived graph has a sink, because it could be that no last-born of $T$ is in $V(G)$.

-It was proved in~\cite{PT:2021} that a graph is a Burling graph if and only if it can derived from a Burling tree.
-So in what follow, we use ``Burling graph'' or ``graph derived from a tree'' according to what is most convenient.
-Let us give some examples.
-Throughout all the paper, in figures, the tree~$T$ is represented with black edges while the arcs of $G$ are represented in red.
+In 1965, Burling \cite{Burling65} introduced a sequence $\{G_k\}_{k \geq 1}$ of graphs such that $\chi(G_k) = k$ and where each $ G_k $ is a triangle-free intersection graph of some boxes (i.e.\ axis parallel cuboids) in $ \RR^3$ (see \cite{Burling65} or \cite{PT:2021} for the definition).
+The \emph{class of Burling graphs} is the class of all induced subgraphs of the graphs in the sequence $ \{G_k\}$.
+It was proved in~\cite{PT:2021} that a graph is a Burling graph if and only if it can be derived from a Burling tree (Theorem 4.9 of \cite{P2022}).
+So in what follows, we use ``Burling graph'' or ``graph derived from a tree'' according to what is most convenient.

+Now, let us give some examples of derived graphs.
+We use the convention in all figures in this paper that the tree~$T$ is represented with black edges while the arcs of $G$ are represented in red.
 The last-born of a vertex of $T$ is its rightmost child.
-Moreover, denoting a vertex of~$T$ in white means that this vertex in not in $G$.
+Moreover, denoting a vertex of~$T$ in white means that this vertex in not in~$G$.

-On the first graph represented in Figure~\ref{f:square}, $\choosePath(u) = \choosePath(v) = \{x, y\} $.
-It shows that at least one orientation of $C_4$ is a derived oriented graph, so that $C_4$ is a derived graph.
+In the first graph represented in Figure~\ref{f:square}, we have $\choosePath(u) = \choosePath(v) = \{x, y\} $.
+It shows that there exists an orientation of $C_4$ which is an oriented derived graph, so $C_4$ is a derived graph.
 The second graph shows that $K_{3, 3}$ is a derived graph, and it is easy to generalize this construction to $K_{n, m}$ for all integers $n, m \geq 1$.
 In both graphs, the vertex $r$ of $T$ is not a vertex of $G$.
 Figure~\ref{f:c6} is a presentation of $ C_6 $ as a derived graph.
-Notice that in this presentation, the vertex $v$ in not in $G$.
+Notice that in this presentation, the vertex $v$ is not in~$G$.

 Notice that if a graph $G$ is derived from $T$, the branches of $T$, restricted to the vertices of $G$, are stable sets of $G$.
 In particular, no edge of $T$ is an edge of $G$.

 \begin{lemma} Suppose that $G$ is an oriented graph derived from a Burling tree $T$.
 If $uv \in A(G)$, then $p(u)$ is an ancestor of $p(v)$. \end{lemma}